MyPost/cassius/README.md

  - keyspaces, column families, rows and columns can be abstracted as nested map layers
  - supercolumns are just one extra level of nesting

 Cassius has been used for both mocking and for higher level abstractions on top of cassandra.
-An orm has been built and used internally to deal with legacy data.
+An ORM has been built and used internally to deal with legacy data.

 ## Inspiration